peanutChowder/project-ochre/changelogs/vqvae_changelog.md

 - Still grey
 - LPIPS likely not cause - collapse in vq_loss suddenly drops from ~0.1 to 1e-8 in 2 epochs

+**v2.1.2**
+- Reduced batch size from 256 -> 192

+Results
+- Batch size is not the culprit